 All funded programs will be monitored for compliance and effectiveness by NDE to ensure that funds received under AEFLA will not be expended for any purpose other than for activities allowable under the Act.
-An evaluation of the federally funded Adult Education and Family Literacy Act program will be conducted annually and will address the extent to which local providers have implemented each of the 13 considerations specified in Section 231 (and Section 225 for those programs awarded funds to serve Corrections and Other Institutionalized Individuals).
+An evaluation of the federally funded Adult Education and Family Literacy Act program will be conducted annually and will address the extent to which local providers have implemented each of the 13 considerations specified in Section 231.
 NDE will (1) collect local provider and participant performance measures; (2) determine participant performance improvement; (3) identify program quality; and (4) determine the extent to which populations specified in the State Plan were served.